miha-stopar/gensim/README.rst

   * download slwiki-latest-langlinks.sql.gz (contains links from Slovenian articles to the counterpart articles in English) and unzip it

-  * Go into MySQL console and execute: create database sllanglinks
+  * go into MySQL console and execute: create database sllanglinks

-  * Execute in the console: mysql -u root -p sllanglinks < slwiki-latest-langlinks.sql
+  * execute in the console: mysql -u root -p sllanglinks < slwiki-latest-langlinks.sql

   * set MySQL username/password in wikicorpus.py